h7b/h7b-dendron-netlify/vault/blog.compare-tax-investment-us-vn.md

 ### Assumptions:

+- long term buy and hold strategy only
 - Initial investment value $V_0$ is in USD
 - portfolio growth is constantly positive
 - US tax situation: